General FAQs

 If you've never run Fastcat before, it can feel a little daunting going to your first event.
 Please feel free to approach any of the volunteers, who will be happy to answer any of your questions at the event.
 We all want everyone to be safe, have fun and have great runs.
 A few tips:

 • You have signed up for a time block to complete your runs.
-All dogs scheduled to run in the morning will be run first (both runs), followed by the afternoon schedule.
+All dogs scheduled to run in "Test 1" will be run first (both runs), followed by those dogs scheduled to run in "Test 2" within each run block.
 You should plan to be onsite for anywhere from at least a half hour to as much as two hours total, depending on how many dogs you have and the conditions when you are onsite.

 • The first thing you need to do when you arrive is to check-in and have your dog inspected.
 You will receive a sticker with your dog's name and run number on it.
 This will need to be with the person releasing the dog.
 You will receive a sticker each time you get inspected.
 As soon as you complete your first run, you should get your dog inspected for their second run so you are ready when you are called.
 Dogs must be inspected before each run.

 • Please bring someone with you to help release or catch your dog, or arrange to have someone available to help you.
 If you don't have someone with you, we may have people who can help.
-Please let us know when you are at the front in the cones to run if you need someone to release your dog.
+Please let us know when you are placed in the cones to run if you need someone to release your dog.
 It is not the club's responsibility to have releasers available to release your dog, it is a courtesy.
+You might also ask around to see if someone else waiting can release your dog.
+You might offer to release their dog in exchange.
+This is a great way to meet and make a new friend at events!

 • Catchers, please walk outside of the flagged area along the course - this is to ensure there will be no unfair distractions to dogs that are running.